PrefectHQ/prefect/docs/concepts/storage.md

 When building a deployment for a workflow, you have two options for configuring workflow storage:

-- use the default local storage
+- Use the default local storage
 - preconfigure a storage block to use

 ### Using the default